Enhancing Vehicle Detection under Adverse Weather Conditions with Contrastive Learning: Experiments

 \subsection{Benchmark}

-In this section, the proposed sideload-CL-adaption framework with SE gating is compared to YOLO detection methods~\cite{nvd,nvddetr} on their protocol, and then we discuss the differences between their protocol and our proposed protocol.
-The exact test split is recovered from the weights and logs released in ~\cite{nvd}.
+In this section, the proposed \SideloadFrameworkFull{} framework with SE gating is compared to YOLO detection methods~\cite{nvd,nvddetr} on their protocol, and then we discuss the differences between their protocol and our proposed protocol.
+The exact test split is recovered from the weights and logs released in~\cite{nvd}.
 For training and validation, we split the first 80\% frames of each non-testing video as the training set and the last 20\% of each non-testing video as the validation set.
 The average results of 3 independent runs with standard deviation are shown in Table~\ref{tab:bench}.

-The results on the original NVD protocol~\cite{nvd} indicate that our proposed framework improves the performance of mAP50 by 9.5\%, with more consistent performance over multiple runs.
-The proposed methods are better than existing CNN-based methods so far~\cite{nvd}.
+The results of the original NVD protocol~\cite{nvd} indicate that our proposed framework improves the mAP50 performance of YOLO11n by 8.9\% (Yolo11n vs Ours), with more consistent performance over multiple runs.
+The proposed method (Ours) is 19.5\% better than existing CNN-based methods so far~\cite{nvd} on mAP50 (Yolov8s-Au vs Ours), which makes ours promising to be deployed on edge devices with strong resource constraints.
 Although performance-wise weaker than the DETR-based detector~\cite{nvddetr}, the smaller size of the YOLO11n model makes our method a better fit to be deployed on the UAVs with limited computation power and/or internet connection.

 Compared to the NVD~\cite{nvd} protocol, our split protocol offers a more realistic evaluation setting, particularly in scenarios involving significant domain shifts.
-Under our protocol, the fully fine-tuned YOLO11n model experiences a performance drop of 14\% in mAP50 when switching from the NVD protocol.
+Under our protocol, the baseline YOLO11n model experiences a performance drop of 14.7\% in mAP50 when switching from the NVD protocol.
 While our proposed framework maintains a comparable level of performance, highlighting its robustness to domain variation.